 Art is offered as a degree program leading to the Bachelor of Arts in Art.
-The Art Program at Castleton is a strongly humanistic course of study in which students develop skills in creative and critical thinking and aesthetic and historical appreciation.
+The Art Program at Castleton, while being a strongly humanistic course of study in which students develop skills in creative and critical thinkingalong with aesthetic and historical appreciation, is structured to provide art majors the opportunity to prepare for careers in Studio Art, Art History, Graphic Design, Art Education, or Photography.